acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 * Send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr)
 * Send an email to ``sot_yellow_alert`` explaining the status of ACIS and the planned response.
-* Call the Flight Directors:

-  - Call the lead Flight Director, Tom Aldcroft.
-Leave a message if he does not answer.
+* Call the Flight Directors, Tom Aldcroft and Scott Wolk.
+Leave messages if they do not answer.
-  - If Tom does not answer, call Scott Wolk.
-Leave a message if he does not answer.

 * Process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the shutdown.
 We want to know if a new occurrence looks just like the single previous occurrence.
 If yes, it should appear as if in one frame the DPA-B turned off.